FCedi/CS_Project/Sources.md

         - `str.replace(r'[^\d.]', '', regex=True)` and `str.replace(r'\s+', ' ', regex=True)` to replace anything unwanted in a single cell

 ## Other Sources

+- train_model_all_cities.py
+    - To correctly implement the RandomForrestRegressor, we used the guide from [geeksforgeeks.org](https://www.geeksforgeeks.org/random-forest-regression-in-python/). this heled us to use the correct Parameters.